Dinierto/Cartridge-Label-Templates/README.md

 All templates are a WIP!

-I've tried to add guides that make sense for the layouts of each respective type of label; magenta are edge guides, green are center guides.
+I've tried to add guides that make sense for the layouts of each respective type of label; magenta are edge and fold guides, green are center guides.
 If I missed anything, let me know.

 Photoshop files should all be pre-sized, but for reference I've included an Excel sheet that lists the size information for each system.